BogdanDidenko/react-bitclout-login/README.md

 npm install
 npm start
 ```

+## Security
+This code may contain vulnerabilities.
+I ask you to help make it better.
+Feel free to add issues and pull requests.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.